Vehicle-to-Home Backup Savings Estimator

 2. Standalone Battery System

 The battery’s cycle life effectively caps how much backup energy it can provide over its life.
 Capital cost per kWh is driven by both the purchase price and how many times you intend to cycle the battery in outage situations.
+That is why a home battery can look expensive if it sits idle most of the year, yet more competitive when it also delivers regular useful cycling over time.

 3. Fuel-Powered Generator

 For generators, the operating cost term O is usually dominant, especially where fuel is expensive or outages are long.
 Capital costs can be important for whole-home standby units but are not always the main driver of cost per kWh.
+The practical upside is flexibility: if you can keep fueling it, the generator can continue running well beyond the energy limits of a battery-based system.

 Interpreting the Results

-A dedicated battery can make more sense when you want fully automatic coverage, do not want to rely on your car being at home, or want to avoid additional cycling on your EV battery.
+Generally, an EV-based solution becomes more attractive when you already own a compatible EV, you can reserve a meaningful share of its battery for backup, and recharging electricity is cheaper than generator fuel on a per-kWh basis.
+A dedicated battery can make more sense when you want fully automatic coverage, do not want to rely on your car being parked at home, or want to avoid additional cycling on the vehicle battery.
 Generators tend to be favored where fuel is inexpensive, power needs are very high, or outages are rare but occasionally long.

 Worked Example

 For the standalone battery, the $11,000 capital cost is spread across its expected lifetime energy throughput.
 If 4,000 cycles at 13.5 kWh each are fully utilized, that is 54,000 kWh over the life of the system.
-Ignoring discounting for illustration, the raw capital component is roughly $11,000 ÷ 54,000 ≈ $0.20/kWh of lifetime throughput, before adding charging energy costs and any maintenance.
+Ignoring discounting for illustration, the raw capital component is roughly $11,000 ÷ 54,000 ≈ $0.20/kWh of lifetime throughput before adding charging energy costs and any maintenance.

 Comparison at a Glance